tacheraSasi/mealSync/README.md

    cd frontend
    pnpm dev

-5. Server & frontend should be running on
+4.Server & frontend should be running on
    ```bash
    https://localhost:5000
    https://localhost:5173